 If these benefits align with your business goals, it’s time to start planning your transition.

-A headless content management system (CMS) is the backbone of your new architecture.
-Unlike traditional CMS platforms, a headless CMS focuses solely on managing and delivering content via APIs.
+A headless CMS is the backbone of your new architecture.
+Unlike traditional CMS platforms, a headless CMS focuses solely on content management and delivery via APIs.
 Popular options include:

-When selecting a CMS, consider factors like ease of use, API capabilities, scalability, and integration options.
+When selecting a CMS, consider factors like ease of use, API capabilities, scalability, and pricing.

-With the back-end decoupled, you’ll need to choose a front-end framework to build your user interface.
-Popular frameworks for headless websites include:
+With a headless setup, you have the freedom to choose a front-end framework that best suits your needs.
+Popular frameworks include:

-Your choice will depend on your team’s expertise and the specific needs of your website.
+Your choice will depend on your team’s expertise and the specific requirements of your website.

 APIs are the bridge between your headless CMS and front-end.
 Work with your development team to map out how data will flow between the two.
-Key considerations include:
+This includes:

-Ready to make the leap?
+Ready to make the switch?
 Start planning your transition today and unlock the full potential of your website!